-The International House are popular language schools in Malaysia.
+The International House is a popular chain of language schools in Malaysia.
 Applications are accepted all year round, and more information can be found at each of their websites.

 Colleges and universities are surprisingly not the top payers.
-The education system is highly centralized with the main focus being on standardized examinations.
-Local authorities have very little input into curriculum design, and you will largely be responsible for conversational classes.
-A common trained graduate teacher in Malaysia receives USD$889.84 per month, however, teaching hours in government schools are short.
-If you land a job at a university, you will be expected to spend at least 6 hours a day on campus.
+The education system is highly centralized, with the main focus being on standardized examinations.
+Local authorities have very little input into curriculum design, and you will primarily be responsible for conversational classes.
+A trained graduate teacher in Malaysia receives around $1,200 per month.
+However, teaching hours in government schools are short.
+If you land a job at a university, you will be expected to spend at least six hours per day on campus.

 Private English tutors are common in Malaysia, although most students are already able to learn English through their schools.
-Information on the market rate for tuition fees is difficult to find, but is likely to not be as high as that of private language schools.
-The perks of being a private tutor however, is that this can be your part-time job!
+Information on the market rate for tuition fees is difficult to find but is likely not as high as that of private language schools.
+The perks of being a private tutor, however, is that this can be your part-time job!

 When and Where to Look for Jobs:

-Most teach English jobs are located in and around Malaysia’s capital, Kuala Lumpur.
-Kuala Lumpur is Malaysia’s cultural, economic and education centre.
-Its soaring skyscrapers will provide a stunning backdrop for your teach abroad experience, and Kuala Lumpur’s centrality to Malaysia’s economy and society means that opportunities will always be abound.
+Most English teaching jobs are located in and around Malaysia’s capital, Kuala Lumpur.
+Kuala Lumpur is Malaysia’s cultural, economic, and education center.
+Its soaring skyscrapers will provide a stunning backdrop for your teach abroad experience, and Kuala Lumpur’s centrality to Malaysia’s economy and society means that opportunities will always abound.

 It is unlikely that you will be able to secure a job before you arrive in Malaysia.
 Some schools advertise online, but most Malaysian employers will want to put you through a full interview and consider you carefully before hiring you.
-What you can do is to start compiling a list of schools, language centers and colleges that you can call after arriving.
-Check the newspapers everyday for job listings, in particular The Star and look on job search sites such as Job Street.
+What you can do is to start compiling a list of schools, language centers, and colleges that you can call after arriving.
+Check the newspapers everyday for job listings, in particular The Star and look on job search sites such as Job Street and the Go Overseas teaching job board.
 Job advertising is done all year round.
 Most schools are open to phone and walk-in inquiries as well – dress smartly and bring several copies of your resume!
-It should take about a month for you to find a job.
-Fortunately, cost of living in Malaysia is low, so you should be able to pull through.
+It should take about one month for you to find a job.
+Fortunately, the cost of living in Malaysia is low, so you should be able to pull through.

 Salary & Cost of Living:

-The monthly average of what a foreign teacher can expect to earn in this country is USD$1090.
+The monthly average of what a foreign teacher can expect to earn in this country is between $1,000 to $2,300.
 Thankfully, Malaysia has a low cost of living and this amount will be sufficient to lead a comfortable life.
 As with any other country, living the local lifestyle will give you more bang for your buck while helping to reduce unnecessary costs.
-For example, eating out at popular local hawker stalls will cost only US$1.90 (and the food is better!) and US$80 per month for groceries at a local grocery store is sufficient.
+For example, eating out at popular local hawker stalls will cost only $2.50 (and the food is better!) and $80 per month for groceries at a local grocery store is sufficient.

-Transportation and utilities are also cheap, with a daily pass on city buses at just US$0.30 and utilities expenses at around US$13.65 per month.
-Apartment rent in the city centre of Kuala Lumpur ranges from USD643 to USD4821 per month.
-While cost of living in Kuala Lumpur is relatively high compared to surrounding towns and cities, you will find that it is still lower than in the US.
+Transportation and utilities are also cheap, with a daily pass on city buses at just $0.70 and utility expenses at around $50 per month.
+A one-bedroom apartment in the city center of Kuala Lumpur can range from $280 to $700 per month.
+While the cost of living in Kuala Lumpur is relatively high compared to surrounding towns and cities, you will find that it is still lower than in the U.S.